-A new version of The Wizard of Oz opened at the Harlem Repertory Theater for children from 4 to 104.
+A new version of The Wizard of Oz for children 4 to 104 opened at the Harlem Repertory Theater.

-The Harlem Repertory Theatre staging of “The Wizard of Oz,” co-produced by the Yip Harburg Foundation, for young and young-at-heart audiences is running form October 8 to December 13 at Tato Laviera Theatre at Harlem Prep Elementary School, 240 East 123rd Street.
+The Harlem Repertory Theatre staging of “The Wizard of Oz,” co-produced by the Yip Harburg Foundation, for young and young-at-heart audiences opened at Tato Laviera Theatre at Harlem Prep Elementary School, 240 East 123rd Street and running from October 8 to December 13.

 The production of the classic musical has a multi-racial cast, a jazzy underscore and dramaturgy by representatives of the Yip Harburg Foundation.
 The schedule offers weekday shows for school groups and Saturday matinees for families., Artistic Director of Harlem Rep, who is in the midst of a four-year project of presenting four classic musicals that have lyrics by E.Y.
 “Yip” Harburg, who was known in his lifetime as the “social conscience of Broadway.”
 Directed and choreographed by Keith Lee Grant “The Wizard of Oz,” has a timeless score and allegories that make a magical experience for audiences.
 Based on MGM’s classic motion picture.